niswat/home24-assignment/README.md

 ```
 ### Accessing the application

-Access the browser and enter the command :
+Launch the browser and in a new tab enter the command :
 ```
 localhost:8082
 ```
 ### Crawling an URL

-Add a url in the box say `https://www.example.com` and click submit button.
+Add a url in the box say `https://www.example.com` and click `check` button.

 Wait for sometime for the browser to display the expected output.

-If the application fails , access the logs to understand the failure and after fixing it , re-trigger the application using `docker run -d -p 8082:8082 home24assign`
+If the application fails , access the logs as shown below to understand the failure and after fixing it , re-trigger the application using `docker run -d -p 8082:8082 home24assign`

 ### Accessing the logs